 13. How to Draw a Diamond

-I love how simple this picture breaks down the steps it takes to draw a diamond.
-It’s actually a lot easier than the final step looks.
-Simple draw one line at a time, and you’ll have a stunning diamond.
+I love how simple this picture breaks down the steps to draw a diamond.
+It’s a lot easier than the final step looks.
+Simply draw one line at a time, and you’ll have a stunning diamond.

 14. How to Draw a Bunny

-I love drawing animals, so I find this bunny tutorial to be very helpful.
-When following this tutorial, you’ll have your very own bunny drawing in no time.
+I love drawing animals, so this bunny tutorial is very helpful.
+Following this tutorial, you’ll have your own bunny drawing in no time.
 I love how simple this step-by-step tutorial is.

 15. Line Drawings